dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 ![Creating a ClearDB database](https://cdn.auth0.com/blog/symfony-part-3/create-heroku-database.png)

-Heroku stores the environment files themselves.
-So, in order for your blog to use sensitive keys (such as the database table name, user, and password), you need to store them as environment keys.
-Previously, you placed this in a `.env` file.
+Heroku stores the environment variables themselves.
+So, in order for your blog to use sensitive keys (such as the database credentials and Auth0 properties), you need to update these variables.
+Previously, you stored them in a `.env` file.
+Now, you will need to execute the following commands to populate Heroku with these variables:

-The following is the structure of keys you are going to need:

 ```bash
 heroku config:set APP_ENV=prod